How Do I Network Virtually?

-Because of COVID-19, large social gatherings are currently not an option which makes traditional networking a challenge.
+After COVID-19, large social gatherings weren’t an option which makes traditional networking a challenge.
 Networking opportunities like conferences, local industry events, and happy hours are now replaced by video calls from our living rooms.
 Given the situation, how do you leverage the tools available to keep on top of your networking game?
 Whether you’re looking for immediate employment, a future position, or just want to maintain and grow your contacts, here are a few tips for you to think about in this age of virtual networking.

 Ramp up your social media activity